Museum of Tomorrow, a leading example of sustainable architecture in Rio de Janeiro

 - Countertops that are made from recycled glass

 It even features artwork on display made from 100 per cent organic materials!

 The award-winning K2 apartment complex is Australia’s most sustainable public housing development.

 Built in 2007, this apartment complex has an estimated lifespan of 200 years and uses only renewable energy.

 - Solar water heating

 - Photovoltaic panels (converts solar energy directly into electricity)

-The Victorian State Government's Office of Housing reports the K2 apartments use 46% less gas, 55% less electricity, and 53% less water than conventional apartments.
+The Victorian State Government's Office of Housing reports the K2 apartments use 46 per cent less gas, 55 per cent less electricity, and 53 per cent less water than conventional apartments.

 The K2 apartment complex in Victoria, Australia